Responding to climate change in Tanzania by strengthening dryland governance and planning

 - Inform national actors about lessons from the projects.

-There has been significant involvement from the Tanzanian Meteorological Office, which has sought feedback from communities on climate information it currently produces.
+There was significant involvement from the Tanzanian Meteorological Office, which sought feedback from communities on climate information it produces.

-The project continues to seek to capitalised district level adaptation funds to finance investments in community prioritised public goods.
-So far, 35 investments have been made, including rehabilitation and construction of water infrastructure, construction of livestock health facilities and improving access to markets.
+The project sought capitalised district level adaptation funds to finance investments in community prioritised public goods.
+Thirty-five investments were made, including rehabilitation and construction of water infrastructure, construction of livestock health facilities and improving access to markets.

 Highlights from a project visit in January 2018 to community-prioritised investments were captured in a 'Twitter Moment'.